 Misaligned success metrics.
 Businesses that measure only ticket deflection rate miss negative signals in CSAT, repeat contact rate, and churn contribution.
 A chatbot that deflects 70% of tickets but drives a 15% CSAT decline is a failure, not a success.

 Static deployments.
 AI chatbots that are configured once and never updated perform progressively worse as products evolve and customer query patterns shift.
-The businesses sustaining high performance 12 months after deployment treat the knowledge base as a living document, not a one-time setup task.
+The businesses sustaining high performance 12 months after deployment treat the knowledge base as a living document, not a one-time setup task — supported by quality assurance processes that maintain excellence at scale.

 What Customers Actually Think About AI Service in 2026

 Frustration triggers are specific.
 Customers who report negative AI support experiences consistently cite three triggers: being unable to get a human when genuinely needed, receiving incorrect information, and being asked the same question multiple times within one interaction.
-None of these are inherent to AI — they are configuration failures.
+None of these are inherent to AI — they are configuration failures, and systematically automating customer feedback is one of the fastest ways to surface and fix them.

 Generational patterns are shifting.
 While older demographics retain stronger preferences for human service, the gap has narrowed substantially in 2025–2026.
 Across all age groups, instant AI response for routine queries is now broadly accepted when response quality is high.